 An individual’s spiritual and religious needs can be about exploring sources of hope and strength, engaging with love, family, friendship, being inspired by the outdoors, music or art.
 For many it is about the support of a faith community, practising personal beliefs or religious ritual.

-Our Spiritual Care and Chaplaincy team routinely visit both the In-Patient Unit and Day Therapy Unit, and are available to listen to the needs of all patients and their families.
+Our Spiritual Care and Chaplaincy team routinely visits the In-patient Unit and is available to listen to the needs of all patients and their families.
 Our office is located next to the Chapel on the main corridor, and you are welcome to come and find one of the team here.

 Our Chaplaincy support can include:

 - Offering personal prayer and confidential spiritual support

 - Facilitating the support of local faith communities

 - Helping to facilitate private services for families